Code-4-Community/breaktime-frontend/README.md

 # Breaktime Frontend

-This repo contains the frontend code for Project Breaktime, an application attempting to create a time tracking dashboard.
+This repo contains all the code for the backend of Project Breaktime, a project developing a time-tracking dashboard.
+This project utilizes a ReactJS (Frontend) and NodeJS (Backend).
 ## Installation

 To setup this project ensure that you currently have react installed.